emwap/stream-paper/paper.md

 with elements in the right order and not shifted.
 As the window grows larger the cost of the modulus operations kill the performance.
 The third set of points shows the result of an implementation where the buffer is kept entirely in registers.
-It readily outperforms the two other versions, and is consistently more than an order of magnitude faster than the functional representation.
+That version readily outperforms the two other versions, and is consistently more than an order of magnitude faster than the functional representation.

 The fir filter benchmark is presented in figure
 \ref{fig:measurements-fir}.
 The "Pure" points again show the